gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### APIs to define calculated task input and output locations

+TBD - This release builds on the `Provider` concept added in Gradle 4.0 to add conveniences that allow plugins and build scripts to define task input and output locations that are calculated lazily.
+For example, a common problem when implementing a plugin is how to define task output locations relative to the project's build directory in a way that deals with changes to the build directory location later during project configuration.

+- Added `Directory` and `RegularFile` abstractions and providers to represent locations that are calculated lazily.
+- Added a `ProjectLayout` service that allows input and output locations to be defined relative to the project's project directory and build directory.
+- `Project.file()` and `Project.files()` can resolve `Provider` instances to `File` and `FileCollection` instances.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.